 Carrying out risk assessments in your hospital is vital for preventing outbreaks of illnesses such as Legionnaires' disease, and can provide additional information about avoiding contamination of the water system.
-As a result of such risk assessments, remedial action may be recommended which will help reduce the degree of risk associated with your water system/s.
+As a result of such risk assessments, remedial action may be recommended that will help reduce the degree of risk associated with your water systems.
 Many hospital Estate Managers feel tempted to use the same company to carry out both the risk assessment and the associated remedial actions.
-Though, it may appear this approach makes your operations more streamlined, by employing the same company to deliver the risk assessment and deal with the associated remedial process is not the best idea.
+Though, it may appear this approach makes your operations more streamlined, by employing the same company to deliver the risk assessment and deal with the associated remedial process, it is not the best idea.
 Rather, it is important to commission independent risk assessments completed by an accredited company that are separate from providing remedial work when managing water safety in hospitals [and other types of organisations too.]

 The issue of bias